martinkus/swed_to_ynab/README.md

 ## Intro

-This program takes Swedbank statments extracted in csv format and converts them into a csv format understood by YNAB 4 ( You need a budget).
+This CLI program takes Swedbank statments extracted in csv format and converts them into a csv format understood by YNAB 4 (
+You need a budget).

 ## Usage